2: Diploma Course

 Teaching and Learning

-Most modules will also have a 2 hour in person lecture each week and this will timetabled on Tabula.
+Modules will normally have a 2 hour in-person lecture each week which will show on your Tabula timetable.

 These lectures will take many different forms, depending on how the lecturer wants to organise the module.
 It may take the form of a workshop, where the lecturer goes through applications of previous lecture content, perhaps through solving exercises.
 The lecturer may also draw on questions posted within the module's forum and answer these during the lecture.

-These lectures may be recorded through lecture capture.
-The recordings (via Lecture Capture) will be available to view via your module's Moodle page.
-Lecture Capture, which is supported via IT Services, allows you to view the images listen to the recordings from the relevant lecture.
-Where available, these recordings will be published in Moodle.
+These lectures may be recorded through Lecture Capture.
+The recordings will be available to view via your module's Moodle page.
+Lecture Capture, which is supported via IT Services, allows you to view the images and listen to the recordings from the relevant lecture.

-A brilliant lecture, delivered by an academic who is a leading researcher in their field can be a wonderful experience: you are strongly encouraged to listen to the live lecture at the time of delivery, so that you can experience the benefits of being taught by academics whose work is at the cutting edge of research.
+A brilliant lecture, delivered by an academic who is a leading researcher in their field can be a wonderful experience: you are strongly encouraged to attend the in-person lecture at the time of delivery, so that you can experience the benefits of being taught by academics whose work is at the cutting edge of research.

 Taking notes in lectures will help you stay alert; the experts call this “promoting concentration.”
 Studies show that going over your notes later on the day of the lecture produces a significant improvement in understanding and retention.
 But attending lectures alone is not sufficient for you to acquire an active grasp of economics.